Florida Boating Course Details

 How to Replace a Lost Boater Education ID Card

-To replace a lost boater education identification card, submit proof of course completion to the Commission at the following address, along with your name, date of birth, return address, and phone number:
+To replace a lost boater education identification card, submit proof of course completion to the Commission by email (Bobbercard@MYFWC.com) or the address below.
+Include your name, date of birth, return address, and phone number.

 Florida Fish and Wildlife Conservation Commission